CodeYourFuture/Full-Stack-Project-Assessment/README.md

 In this project, you will be building up a small project that allows you to share your favourite Youtube videos with the world.
 We will be starting up with a very small MVP (Minimal Viable Product), and built on top of it to make it nicer and more useful.

+## User stories 👩🏽‍💻

+Most of the core features for this project have been captured on **user story** issues.
+You can view all the user story issues on the project planning board: [User story issues](https://github.com/orgs/CodeYourFuture/projects/169/views/3).
+User story issues define a particular feature through a user story.
+They also link through to other issues you'll need to implement for this user story to be complete.

 ## Requirements

-The project requirements are split into several levels that you should complete during each week of this project.

-All the requirements for this project are captured as issues that you can find on this planning board: https://github.com/orgs/CodeYourFuture/projects/169
+All the requirements for this project are captured as issues that you can find on this planning board: [Full Stack Assessment Planner](https://github.com/orgs/CodeYourFuture/projects/169/views/2)

 **Note:** Some of the issues are optional which means that you can build a working project without them.
 However, to make something really impressive you will need to complete as much as you can.